Muscle Cramps and/or Nerve Pain

 1 tsp, before bed.

-(Start with a low dose like 1/4 teaspoon, to ensure this does not upset your stomach!)
+(Start magnesium with a low dose like 1/4 teaspoon, to ensure this does not upset your stomach and some people may need to take it with food!)

 There has been no sign of Neuropathy in Kayla for two months.
 She is now walking and we have been able to reduce the Neurontin from three doses a day, to two doses a day.
 This makes us both very happy.
 I think we see a light at the end of the tunnel : ) I hope you do too.

 Update: Kayla has been off Neurontin for 8 months now.
-While getting off the Neurontin and for a while afterwards Kayla was taking a high dose of B12.
-This has worked to stop the pain and the only time the pain comes back is if I try to get her off of the B12.
-We slowly lowered the dose of B12 and now she only takes it the day before chemo and a couple of days after.
-Here feet are now returning to normal with no pain at all!
+While getting off the Neurontin and for a while afterwards, Kayla was taking a high dose (2500 mcg) of B12.
+This dose worked to stop the pain and the only time the pain comes back is if I try to get her off of the B12.
+We slowly lowered the dose of B12 and now she only takes it the day before chemo and for a couple of days after.
+Her feet are now returning to normal with no pain at all!

 1. Rude RK.
 Magnesium deficiency: A cause of heterogeneous disease in humans.
 J Bone Miner Res 1998;13:749-58.
 [PubMed abstract]